-I have a broad experience of working with bereavement, depression, relationship issues and many other issues (see below), spanning twenty five years.
-I have also taught in well known psychotherapy institutions both in the UK and abroad and have published widely in the field.
+I have a broad experience of working with bereavement, depression, relationship issues and many other issues (see below), spanning thirty-three I have also taught in well known psychotherapy institutions both in the UK and abroad and have published widely in the field.

 I specialise in working with anyone who want to improve the quality of their life and relationships.
 Whatever brings you into therapy, whether it is bereavement, depression, addictions, losses or anything else, ultimately, in my experience, people want to live a more vital, satisfying, and joyful life.

 I have listened to the widest variety of issues and problems and to how people have suffered dreadfully in their lives.
 The joy of my work is that by engaging with what feels difficult or even dreadful in a non judgemental, relational environment, the route to change often emerges.

 Sometimes it can take a relatively short time for someone to find their direction and bring resolution to problems and some people prefer to sit longer with the process of discovery.